lopezelpesado/pre-apprenticeship-learning/week-1/execute-program/execute-program-learnings.md

 - Each `yield` in the generator provides one value to the loop
 - Yield works like return but the function continues after each yield
 - Generators are functions so can contain code normally found in a function

+## 24/6/21

+### JavaScript Arrays: Basics

+- Arrays are sequences of values that have a specific order and length
+- Values can be retrieved from arrays using `[]`
+- Indexes start at 0
+- Array elements can be replaced by retrieving them with `[]` and assigning them with `=`

+### JavaScript Arrays: Stack

+- Elements can be added to the end of arrays with `push`
+- `push` returns the new array's length
+- `pop` is the opposite of `push` and removes elements from the end
+- `pop` returns the removed element
+- Some array methods return a new array whereas `push` and `pop` modify the array when called

+### JavaScript Arrays: For each

+- `forEach` executes a function once for each element in an array
+- `forEach` can be used to modify an array's elements
+- The callback function can reference and modify variables defined in outer scopes
+- The second argument to `forEach`'s callback is the current item's index
+- Functions can be stored in variables and variables can be passed to `forEach`

+### JavaScript Arrays: Slice

+- `slice` allows us to acces just smol bit of an array
+- First argument is where to begin
+- Second is where to end (not inclusive)
+- Slicing beyond the end of an array is the same as slicing right up to the last element (inclusive)
+- If the start is past the end of the array, we get an empty result
+- With no arguments, `slice` slices the lot and gives you a copy of the array
+- `slice` is commonly used for copying arrays

+### JavaScript Arrays: Slice with negative arguments

+- `slice` can take negative indexes which you can think of `array.length - i`
+- Slicing before the start of an array will give you the whole array
+- Both parguments can be negative, the second index is not included in the slice